junglechief87/Sonic-Mania-Randomizer-Custom-Game-Maker/README.md

 This requires Cheat Engine 6.7 or greater to run.

 This application allows the creation of custom level orders through Mania Mode, including Encore levels, and character orders.
-It should be played on a Mania Mode'No Save' file as certain things this application can do have undesired effects.
+It should be played on a Mania Mode 'No Save' file as certain things this application does can have undesired effects on a file that saves progress.
 For instance, trying to load a save file that was written to while using this application can cause crashing.
 Want the first level to be Titanic Monarch Act 1 with Knuckles, then jump into Stardust Speedway Act 1 with Mighty as the second level?
 This application will let you set that up.
 It also contains functionality to create a random game using seeds, so the experience can be different each time you play.
 You can even share the seed number with someone so they can have the same experience or start a race with the same level and character layout.

 Intructions
 ========================================================================================================